realJohnDoe/org-sim/memory-bank/techContext.md

 - **Project Initialization**: Use Vite to scaffold a new React + TypeScript project, with configuration for GitHub Pages deployment via the `vite-plugin-gh-pages` or similar plugin.
 - **Editor**: Recommended to use Visual Studio Code with extensions for TypeScript, React, and Markdown for editing code and Memory Bank documentation.
 - **Version Control**: Git for tracking changes, with commits structured to separate meta, structural, and behavioral changes as per Tidy First principles.
 - **Testing Setup**: Jest configured for TypeScript, with test files colocated with source files or in a dedicated `tests/` directory, running automatically on code changes during development.
+Configuration challenges with ES module scope resolved by renaming files to '.cjs' and using transformers like 'ts-jest' and '@swc/jest' for ESM compatibility, especially with libraries like D3.js.

 ## Technical Constraints
 - **Browser Compatibility**: The simulation must run on modern web browsers (Chrome, Firefox, Edge) without requiring additional plugins, targeting deployment on GitHub Pages.